 There are ‘meh’ moments on any long-distance trail.
-While most days are beyond captivating, it’s inevitable on a journey of this length that repetitious terrain and dismal weather become discouraging.
-Some periods simply require getting through ‘A’ so you can enjoy ‘B’.
+While most days are beyond captivating, it’s inevitable on a journey of this magnitude that repetitious terrain and dismal weather become discouraging—some periods simply require getting through ‘A’ so you can enjoy ‘B’.
 Day 37 was one of those days.
-There was, however, one especially sentimental highlight that inspired my bedraggled journey through Tothill Belt’s windy channel.
+There was, however, one especially sentimental highlight that inspired my bedraggled walk through Tothill Belt’s windy channel.

 Morning drizzle and biting winds blew through Webb Gap as I descended from the lofty campsite.
 The stimulating sky that concluded Day 36 had been replaced by an endless blanket of lifeless grey cloud.
-The trail soon cut back along the valley floor and continued alongside a similarly expansive sheet of flat fields.
-It wasn’t long before I spied my detoured destination for the day, a humble stone cottage, occupying one of these paddocks.
+The trail soon cut back along the valley floor and continued alongside a similarly expansive sheet of featureless fields.
+It wasn’t long before I spied my detour for the day—a humble stone cottage located approximately 300 metres from the day’s route.

-Before commencing the Heysen Trail, I organised a short deviation from its wriggling route; on Day 37 I would visit my ancestral home.
-I discovered, after a discussion with my father, that my great-great-great-great-grandparents had built a hut in Tothill Belt, only a few hundred metres from the trail.
-I had originally planned to stay in the shelter, but, students and teachers from a nearby school were using the facilities over the week.
-However, when I arrived at the property, the area was deserted; they had begun their own exploration of the area.
+Before commencing the Heysen Trail, I had organised a short deviation from my itinerary; on Day 37 I would visit my ancestral home.
+I discovered, after a discussion with my father, that my great-great-great-great-grandparents had built a hut in Tothill Belt, just off the trail.
+I had originally planned to stay in the shelter, but, students and teachers from a nearby high school were using the facilities over the week.
+However, once I arrived at the property, the area was deserted—they had begun their own exploration of the area.

-I walked through the house inspecting the crude brickwork, the rustic potbelly stove, the weathered windows, the moss-covered larder and the various rudimentary farming artifacts rusting unused for generations.
-It was obvious that the foundations had undergone significant structural renovations since it was constructed some 150 years earlier; nevertheless, I felt a very genuine connection to the building.
+I walked through the house; inspecting the crude brickwork, the rustic potbelly stove, the weathered windows, the moss-covered larder and the rudimentary farming artifacts left to rust for generations.
+It was obvious that the foundations had undergone significant structural renovations since it was constructed some 150 years earlier; nevertheless, I felt a very genuine connection with the building.